WarrenWeckesser/ufunclab/README.md

 Requires at least Python 3.6.

+Require a C99-compatible C compiler and a C++11-compatible C++ compiler.

 The unit tests require pytest.

 Links to reference material related to NumPy's C API for ufuncs